-An AB trust is a form of irrevocable trust that comes in two parts.
+An AB trust is a form of an irrevocable trust that comes in two parts.

 Part I: Marital Trust

-The first part is a marital trust that is created when the first spouse dies.
-It is handled either by a will or as part of a living trust.
+The first part of a marital trust, trust A, is a trust created when the first spouse dies.
+It is outlined by a will or as part of a living trust.

 The decedent's separate property and share of community property transfer into the marital trust.
 This is to be used for the benefit of the surviving spouse.
-No estate tax is owed at the death of the first spouse.
-The first spouse used the estate tax exemption to transfer assets into the trust.
+Due to the estate tax marital deduction, no estate tax is owed at the first spouse's death, as the first spouse used the estate tax exemption to transfer assets into the trust.

 This initial part of the AB trust is used to: